engooyen/majel/README.md

 # Majel - Star Trek Adventures Bot Command List

+`/help` - List all available commands for this bot.

 `/addme` - Invite me to your game.

 `/about` - Information on development and source code.